All Episodes

 This is the fundamental suspicion in Minnesota.

-And it's it's quite simply this.
+And it's quite simply this.

-The statistical probability of what is happening here is very, very odd indeed, and there have been some very questionable calls by the state's canvassing board made up of four judges, two Supreme Court members, and Uber Acorn ally, Secretary of State Mark Richie.
+And there have been some very questionable calls by the state's canvassing board made up of four judges, two Supreme Court members, and Uber Acorn ally, Secretary of State Mark Ritchie.

 For instance, there's a case of counting duplicate ballots that now is going to court because the Coleman campaign says, look, if somebody shows up and they've got a defective ballot and it won't run through the machine, you mark that thing defective, you give them a new ballot, mark that duplicate, run that through, and then the original, which is defective, goes in a pile.

-Well what happened is, according to the Coleman campaign, with some great evidence, is the original ballot that was defective was not marked the original duplicate.
+Well, what happened is, according to the Coleman campaign with some great evidence, is the original ballot that was defective was not marked the original duplicate.

-And so when the recount occurred after November 4th, the ballots obviously that went through the machine were counted, and now they discovered new votes for Al Franken, except they were the original ballot of the duplicate ballot that's called double counting.
+And now they discovered new votes for Al Franken, except they were the original ballot of the duplicate ballot.

-This thing's gonna end up in court.
+This thing's going to end up in court.

-There's not going to be a second senator from Minnesota on January 6th, and there may be a showdown between the Minnesota governor, whom who ostensibly has uh vacancy appointment powers, although the governor is backing Off now and saying, well, that's only for a permanent vacancy.
+And there may be a showdown between the Minnesota governor, who ostensibly has vacancy appointment powers, although the governor is backing off now and saying, well, that's only for a permanent vacancy.

-And Harry Reid, who has said if the governor appoints a senator from Minnesota, you know, Minnesotans running their own state, Harry Reid will overrule that and seat their own liberal.
+And Harry Reid, who has said, if the governor appoints a senator from Minnesota, you know, Minnesotans running their own state, Harry Reid will overrule that and seat their own liberal.

-Politics, as I say, getting awfully ugly for a new, more open, transparent group of individuals coming to power, i.e., liberal Democrats.
+Politics, as I say, getting awfully ugly for a new, more open, transparent group of individuals coming to power, i.e. liberal Democrats.

 We told you.

-Greetings conversationalists across the fruited plain.
+Greetings, Conversationalists, across the fruited plain.

-So stay tuned right here to the Excellence in Broadcasting Network 1-800-282-2882.
+So stay tuned right here to the Excellence in Broadcasting Network, 1-800-282-2882.

 There's kind of a competition, I guess.